ARPA-SIMC/arkimet/doc/ds-ondisk2.md

-# simple datasets
+# ondisk2 datasets

-This dataset contains [segments](segments.md) with minimal indexing.
+This dataset contains [segments](segments.md) with a global index of each datum in the dataset.

-It is useful for long-term storage of data, due to the small metadata overhead and simple structure.

-The only query optimization it supports is when querying by a restricted date-time range.

-Because of the lack of a detailed index, `simple` dataset cannot efficiently detect duplicate data on import, therefore that feature is not implemented.
+It can enforce detection of duplicates, enforcing uniqueness on the set of metadata selected with the `unique` configuration keyword.

+It can optimize queries that use metadata selected with the `index` configuration keyword.

 ## Dataset layout

-At the root of the dataset there is a `MANIFEST` file that lists the segments known to the dataset, together with their reference time spans.
-The MANIFEST file can be encoded in plain text or in a `.sqlite` database.
+At the root of the dataset there is an `index.sqlite` file that maps each datum to its segment, offset and metadata.

-For each segment there is an associated `.metadata` file that contains metadata for all data in the segment.
-This makes it possible to select data according to a query, without needing to rescan it every time.

-For each segment there is also an associated `.summary` file, that contains a summary of the data within the segment.
-This is intended to quickly filter out segments during a query without needing to scan through all the `.metadata` file contents, and to support summary queries by merging existing summaries instead of recomputing them for all data queried.
+The `.sqlite` file contains additional indices for the metadata listed in the `unique` configuration value, to do quick duplicate detection, and extra indices for the metadata listed in the `index` configuration value.

 ## Check and repack on concat segments